 Here is a story.

-A group of people are eating bullshit around the table, everyone taking pleasure from it, at least as it appears.
-People are talking and chatting about the most delicious dish they have ever tasted.
+A group of people are talking over bullshit around the table, everyone taking pleasure from it – the thought, at least as it appears.
+People are talking and chatting, as if they have acquired the the truth of universe.

-Suddenly, there is a person in the crowd speaks up: “Hey, guys, it seems that we are eating bullshit.”
+Suddenly, there is a person in the crowd speaks up: “Hey, guys, it seems that we are talking bullshit.”
 A short time of silence follows.
-Everyone looks at each other, and someone shrugs its shoulders and says, “It is only your perspective, it is not bullshit at all, it is horseshit.”, “Indeed, horseshit is much better than bullshit”, “You should be kicked out of the table because you ruin our pleasure of eating it, whatever it is.”
+Everyone looks at each other, and someone shrugs its shoulders and says, “It is only your perspective, it is not bullshit at all, it is horseshit.”, “Indeed, horseshit sounds much better than bullshit”, “You should be kicked out of the table because you ruin our pleasure of enjoying it, whatever it is.”

 This is a scene where being critical and being judgmental mingle.
 At first glance, the borderline between being critical and being judgmental is very vague, due to the limitation of the language and the ignorance of the mind.
 Most people fail to understand what is being critical and end up being judgmental, no matter how they claim to be critical.